 This antique porcelain Rosenthal vase is in excellent condition, with no repairs, no cracks, no chips and only minimal wear to the gold rim.
 We will note that there are a couple of pin-head sized glaze pops in the interest of being totally rigorous in our description of condition.
-Please see our photographs, as they are an excellent indicator of the fine condition of this rare, Large Antique Porcelain Rosenthal Vase With Hand Painted Pink And Purple Chrysanthemums.
+Please see our photographs, as they are an excellent indicator of the fine condition of this rare, large, antique porcelain Rosenthal vase.

 BRIEF HISTORY: Philipp Rosenthal (1855-1937) entered the decorative porcelain business in Germany in 1884 by purchasing white ware from the Hutschenreuther Company which he resold door to door after his wife hand-decorated it.
 In 1891, he established a factory in Asch, Bohemia and began production of his own white ware.
 From 1897 to 1934, Rosenthal built and acquired additional factories in Kronach, Selb, Waldenburg and other cities in Bavaria.

 By 1934 the Rosenthal Company employed more than 5,000 people across 10 different companies.
 However, during the last half of 1934, the rising tide of the German Nationalist movement led to the family being stripped of any participation in the Rosenthal Company.
 Philipp Rosenthal was exiled in 1935, and died in 1937, after which his family emigrated abroad.
 The Rosenthal Company continued a somewhat limited production throughout World War II under the leadership of the Nazi Regime.